iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 3 reviews"/>
 </p>

+> It is killing my battery recently.<br> :date: __2021-01-09 06:39:25__

+> Something seems to be seriously wrong with the current version.
+I was woken up this morning by my phone buzzing as it turned itself off due to 0% battery.
+It was 90%+ less than 7 hours ago.
+Battery manager shows it was the Covidsafe app that caused it.
+It has always hit my battery fairly hard but it's getting ridiculous now.
+(Update) Uninstalling, reinstalling, and clearing the cache seems to have helped.
+Next night I went from 100% to 83% in ~ 7 hrs.<br> :date: __2021-01-06 22:58:44__

+> The user interface is great but the app has been running my battery flat overnight so I uninstalled it and gave a 3 start rating.<br> :date: __2021-01-05 12:36:55__

+> C.<br> :date: __2021-01-04 09:33:25__

 > ( edited for later versions) uninstalling.
 No.one i know is still using it.
 I don't trust its status or capacity anymore.
 Maybe if its refreshed and included the QR functionality.
 Bye.<br> :date: __2021-01-03 12:19:41__